hammerheim-game/hammerheim-rules/8-scenarios.md

 The game lasts for 8 turns.
 If the defending player still has at least one warrior within the Hoard at the end of the 8th turn they then win and claim all the Wyrdstone remaining.
 If the defending player has no warriors remaining at the end of the game then the attackers win.

-Attackers may only keep the Wyrdstone they had in their possession at the end of the game if they did not rout, or carried off of the board.
-Unclaimed Wyrdstone left in the Horde or on the ground will be taken by the caravan the defenders were attempting to sell to (though they will of course recieve no credit, as it was no longer theirs to sell!).
+Attackers may only keep the Wyrdstone they had in their possession at the end of the game if they did not rout, or carried off the board.
+Unclaimed Wyrdstone left in the Horde or on the ground is assumed to be taken by the caravan the defenders were attempting to sell to (though they will of course recieve no credit, as it was no longer theirs to sell!).
 If there is only one attacker left before the eighth turn they may continue to play alone until the turn limit is reached to steal as much Wyrdstone as their warband can manage!

 ##### Experience
 **+1 per Wyrdstone Counter:** Heroes or  Henchmen carrying at least 1 shard of Wyrdstone by the end of the game get +1 Experience.
 Warbands that rout before the turn limit have dropped their wyrdstone, and do not gain this benefit.
 **+1 Brilliant Defence:** If the defending warband won their leader may gain an additional +1 extra Experience as the caravan owners marvel at their fantastic defiance of the odds.

 \page

+<div class='pageNumber auto'></div>

 <div class='wide'>
 # Wyrdstone Hunt